 Mosquitoes really dislike the smell of citrus so it works great at keeping them away.
 You could use lemon, lime, or even grapefruit, I like to using oranges because of the bright color.

-Step 2: Pick several large basil leaves and arrange them in the jar with the orange peel.
+Pick several large basil, any type will do but cinnamon basil works.
+Arrange the leaves in the jar along with the orange peel.

 Place the candles anywhere that the mosquitoes are bugging you, it can also be used indoors.
 Mosquitoes may not like the smell but you will.